“As crude a weapon as the cave man’s club, the chemical barrage has been hurled against the fabric of life” ~ Rachel Carson

 There are serious questions and concerns:

-Are we now living within the realm of the warnings and nightmare revealed to us by Rachel and Carol so long ago, here in the Illinois Valley, Triangle Lake and throughout Oregon?
+Are we now living within the realm of the warnings and nightmare revealed to us by Carson and Van Strum so long ago, here in the Illinois Valley, Triangle Lake, Gold Beach and throughout Oregon?
 Is it possible or we dare say probable there are serious cumulative effects to these poisons?
-Is it possible, again probable, there are health risks associated as well with their unknown factors, such as excipients used so the chemicals ‘stick’, but kept secret from us?
+Is it possible, again probable, there are health risks associated with the unknown factors of these poisons, such as the excipients used to make the chemicals ‘stick’, or their inert ingredients, ALL kept secret from us?
 What of the additives themselves?
-Is it possible and probable there are risks due to the magnified (synergistic) effects of these chemicals in combination, as is the case of their use, with one chemical followed by another and another?
-Last, but certainly not least, should not our community and certainly our state take seriously the concerns raised at this juncture, with the known risks, readily available science and known associations of these toxic poisons to health issues, especially in light of so many citizens now contaminated?
-What is perplexing is that Oregon touts HEALTH, yet continues to support, promote and protect these activities.
-We contend this IS a health issue for us as well as for our state.
-The reality is, it certainly is a Human Rights issue.
+Is it possible and probable there are risks due to the magnified (synergistic) effects of these chemicals in combinations, as is the case of their use, with one chemical followed by another yet another?
+Or far worse, the fact these chemicals are now being combined into cocktails the likes of which have NEVER been tested.
+Last, but certainly not least, should not our community and certainly our state take seriously the concerns raised at this juncture, with simply the known risks, readily available science and known associations of these toxic poisons to health issues, especially in light of so many citizens now contaminated?
+What is perplexing is that Oregon touts Health, yet continues to support, promote and protect these toxic activities.
+While not protecting citizens or their communities, rather the corporations and state entities spraying highly toxic poisons where we live.
+We contend this IS a health issue, for us as well as for our communities and state.
+We also contend this is a rights issue, one of Human Rights.
+The right to simple seek the right to health, which is not possible under this current pesticide practice paradigm.

-Our concerns relate to all of the above, but are significantly based on the fact these chemicals are now invading the bodies of fellow citizens, as well as our fish bearing streams.
+Our concerns relate to all of the above, but are significantly based on the fact these chemicals are now invading the bodies of fellow citizens, as well as fish bearing streams.
 We have researched the risks and the multitude of health factors relative to these toxins.
-The HEALTH of the very air we breathe, along with our water, fish habitats, animal habitats, our bats, bees, forests, food, our elderly, and our CHILDREN are ALL being threatened in one way or another and in jeopardy based on our research.
-We have determined from the readily available science, case studies and long history of these poisons, as well as serious issues relative to the state’s investigation itself, that ALL of our questions are more than valid.
+The HEALTH of the air we breathe, along with our water resources, fish habitats, animal habitats, our bats, bees, forests, food, our elderly, and our CHILDREN are ALL threatened with chemical trespass in one way or another.
+We have determined from the readily available science, case studies and long history of these poisons, as well as serious issues relative to the state’s investigation (*s) itself, or lack of, that ALL of our questions are more than valid.
 The continued use of such toxic poisons is beyond alarming.
 Hence, Precious Dirt.

 For those who continue to say we need more science, more studies, more evidence as to the dangers these toxic chemicals pose, that science IS out there and has been for years.
 There are more and more studies proving the dangers of these toxins to our future surfacing on a regular basis.
-In particular the science now speaking of the dangers of small doses and chronic exposures. (see the many articles under Pesticides) It is easy to overlook two simple facts, often overlooked in our opinion: Air has NO boundaries, and water flows downhill.
-The extent to which these poisons are dispersed, eventually revolatilizing into the atmosphere, factoring in the weather shifts, and/or run off from muddied slopes flowing downhill with the rains, clogging creeks and streams on it’s way to the rivers and ultimately the sea.
-ALL scenarios offering a serious challenge for not just the Health of our Air and Water, but for our entire chain of Life itself.
-Ours included.
+In particular the science now speaking of the dangers of small doses and chronic exposures. (see the many articles under Pesticides) It is easy to overlook two beyond simple facts; often overlooked in our opinion: Air has NO boundaries, and water flows downhill.
+The extent to which these poisons are dispersed, often revolatilizing into the atmosphere, factoring in the weather shifts, and/or run off from muddied slopes flowing downhill with the rains, clogging creeks and streams on it’s way to the rivers and ultimately the sea.
+ALL scenarios offering a serious challenge for not just the Health of our Air and Water, but for the entire chain of Life itself, ours included.

-Note: ODF reports indicate 125,000 acres of private forest will be aerially sprayed with toxic herbicides this year alone (2012), by the timber industry.
+Note: ODF reports indicate 125,000 acres of private forest are scheduled to be aerially sprayed with toxic herbicides by the timber industry in 2012 alone.

 It bears repeating: the air we breathe and share has NO BOUNDARIES.